 Collision coverage: This isready to lend a helping hand with repairs if your trailer gets damaged in a traffic accident.

 Contents coverage: If you’re using a trailer to transport personal items or for business, you may want to tack this on in case of damage.

 The cost of your trailer insurance will be based on coverage and a number of other things like location and its total value.

-With most lower-cost trailers, you can typically add coverage to your homeowners, renters, or auto insurance policies, sometimes at no additional cost.
 But if you’re hauling a horse trailer with sleeper space, you’re going to want a separate policy that contains collision and comprehensive coverage.